apache/cordova-docs/docs/phonegap/notification/notification.beep.md

 iPhone Quirks
 -------------

 - Ignores the beep count argument.

+- There is no native beep API for iPhone.
+PhoneGap implements this by playing an audio file via the media API.
+The user MUST provide a file with the desired beep tone.
+This file must be less than 30 seconds long, located in the www directory and must be named beep.wav.